Taleem Institute Summer School

-During the course, great importance is attached to ensuring every child gets off to a good start in learning to pronounce the letters of the Arabic alphabet correctly and correct recitation.
-Students are allocated into groups according to ability taught by well trained staff to ensure students are engaged, motivated and express their abilities.
+During the course, great importance is attached to ensuring every child gets off to a good start in learning to pronounce the letters of the Arabic alphabet correctly which helps with correct recitation.
+Students are allocated into groups according to ability and are taught by well-trained staff who ensure students are engaged and motivated to learn.

 Build Clay Structures

-Students enjoy exciting and fun packed art lessons where they have been covering different forms of still life drawing, and building clay sculptures.
+Students enjoy exciting and fun-packed art lessons where they have been learning different forms of still life drawing, and clay sculpting.
 Students also worked with textiles and various forms of paints.
-The lessons inspire student’s creativity, and ability to analyse and problem-solve in a myriad of ways.
+These lessons are driven to inspire student’s creativity, and the ability to problem-solve in a myriad of ways.

 Learn about Hajj

-As part of a two week project, students build and imitate important places and rituals of Hajj and finally getting the opportunity to experience Hajj by following the rituals of Hajj practically.
+As part of a two-week project, students build and recreate important places and rituals of Hajj.
+This simulation allows students to experience the reality of performing Hajj.